Many practices want to use cloud storage services like Google Drive and hosted email. Is Google's Google Workspace HIPAA compliant?

 Feature Download: FREE checklist to avoid a HIPAA disaster you can use right now (Download Now)

 Most famously, Google Workspace includes Gmail, an excellent and easy-to-use email platform.
 Users go through the famous Gmail portal, but their email address is their own custom email (@yourcompany.com).
-Google Workspace customers get 30GB of inbox storage, and are able to use Microsoft Outlook and other email clients.
+Google Workspace customers get 30GB of inbox storage and are able to use Microsoft Outlook and other email clients.

 One important note is that the paid version of Gmail doesn't scan your emails to show you ads.
 Paid Gmail users never see ads.

 The calendar in Google Workspace lets you plan meetings with other people, and schedule appointments.
 Many EMR/EHR systems offer integration with Google's Calendar for scheduling.
-The calendar is also well integrated into other Google Workspace applications like Gmail, Drive, Contacts, Sites and Hangouts.
+The calendar is also well integrated into other Google Workspace applications like Gmail, Drive, Contacts, Sites, and Hangouts.

 Google Workspace includes Google Drive, a tool to easily store, sync and share files.
 Files sync between your desktop, mobile devices, and the cloud.
 You can control who can see which files.

-Google Workspace includes web-based versions of some simple-but-solid productivity tools.
+Google Workspace includes web-based versions of some simple but solid productivity tools.
 This includes:

 Google Workspace includes a tool called Google Keep for note-taking (kind of like Evernote).